VadimDvdv/16-bit-CPU-on-Spartan-3E/docs/README.md

 a negative immediate, a cross-format dependency (ADDI feeding SUB), `rd == rs1` back-to-back, the `0x7F + 1` signed wrap, and four bystander registers that must stay zero.
-Validated by mutation: replacing sign-extension with zero-extension in the immediate path is caught, and only by the negative-immediate cases — the two agree whenever `imm6[5] == 0`.
+Validated by mutation: replacing sign-extension with zero-extension in the immediate path is caught, and only by the negative-immediate cases, since the two agree whenever `imm6[5] == 0`.

 `r_type_tb` is the older, weaker bench: it seeds R1 and R2 through a hierarchical